Distance: 40-mile loop

 As you approach mile 20.5 you’ll see you’re approaching a saddle.
 At the saddle there’s an intersection.
 A large sign reads “Sunset Valley Rd.,” with an arrow straight ahead signed “NIRA Campground,” an arrow L signed “Figueroa Mt.
 Rd.,” and an arrow R signed “Cachuma Mt.
 Rd.”
 Go L; you’ll stay on Figueroa Mt.
 Rd. all the way to Los Olivos.
-You have 3.5 miles still to climb to the summit, and some of it is more 8-10% stuff, but it’s much more pleasant than what you’ve just done, because the pitch varies constantly (so you get a lot of respites), and the scenery is constantly stunning.
+You have 3.5 miles still to climb to the summit, and some of it is more 8-10% stuff, but it’s much more pleasant than what you’ve just done, because the pitch varies constantly (so you get a lot of respites), and the vistas are constantly stunning.
 You’re now riding with a sheer dropoff on your L, and the views of the canyon you just climbed up will take your mind off your labor.

 Past the obvious summit, ride a long, rolling ridge with great views to either side, then drop, often quite steeply.
 You face about 3 more significant short climbs, but in the main the work is done.
 At mile 28 you pass a Ranger Station that probably can give you water in a pinch.

 I confess I don’t like the descent.
-Oh, it has wonderful moments, and the scenery is consistently great, but from about 27 miles to the valley at mile 34, you’re looking at 7 miles that are mostly too steep, too curvy, and too rough to be fun.
+Oh, it has wonderful moments, and the scenery is consistently great, but from about mile 27 to the valley at mile 34, you’re looking at 7 miles that are mostly too steep, too curvy, and too rough to be fun.
 I did a lot of it at 10-12 mph, squeezing the brakes hard the entire time.
-At least I now know that carbon wheels no longer have overheating problems.

 When you cross a cute little bridge, you’re suddenly back on the valley floor, and this valley is just a tad less gorgeous than Happy Canyon.
 Ride along the valley’s edge back to Los Olivos and your car.
 Midway through the valley you pass Neverland Ranch, Michael Jackson’s old estate/zoo, on your R—it’s just a moderately pretentious, generic gate, but you can tell your friends.